 We've been surrounded by news stories about women being penalized for wanting to end their pregnancy by taking pills.
 Can you tell me more about medication abortion?
 Is it a safe option for ending an unwanted pregnancy?

 Women decide to have an abortion for a variety of reasons.
 It is important for all women seeking abortion services to have comprehensive information about the different abortion methods in order to make the decision that is best for them.
-There are two methods currently available: a procedure performed in an office or clinic or an abortion brought on by taking FDA-approved medication.
-Both methods are safe and effective for ending a pregnancy.

 A medication abortion, also known as an abortion with pills, involves taking two pills.
 Your doctor or nurse administers the first pill, mifepristone.
 Mifepristone blocks progesterone, preventing the pregnancy from continuing.
 After 24-48 hours, the second pill, misoprostol, is taken at home.
 Misoprostol induces heavy bleeding and cramping 1 to 4 hours after taking it.
 This is a normal response with the purpose of emptying the uterus of pregnancy tissue.
 You may experience various side-effects in response to medication abortion including tiredness, dizziness, cramping, heavy bleeding, diarrhea, and a mild fever.
 To alleviate the pain, ibuprofen can be taken; however, aspirin should be avoided as it might increase bleeding.
-Medical abortions are 95-98% successful.
+Medication abortions are 95-98% successful.

 Just like with any medication, there are potential risks associated with a medical abortion.
 The likelihood of experiencing these risks are very low.
 The rare but serious complications include unsuccessful abortion, infection, prolonged bleeding, long-lasting fever, and blood clots in your uterus.